jayanthkoushik/alphanet/paper/sections/2_related.md

 Composing weak classifiers to build strong classifiers also bears resemblance to the idea of boosting[@1990.Schapire].
-The popular AdaBoost[@1997.Schapire.Freund] algorithm linearly combines classifiers based on a single feature (e.g., decision stumps), and iteratively re-weights training samples based on their error.
+The popular AdaBoost[@1997.Schapire.Freund] algorithm linearly combines classifiers based on single features (e.g., decision stumps), and iteratively re-weights training samples based on their error.
 For the case of multi-class classification, Torralba et\ al.[@2007.Freeman.Torralba] built a classifier that combines several binary classifiers, each